 The Cranbrook History Centre showcases the largest collection of luxury travel cars in North America, including the restored Soo-Spokane Train and TransCanada Limited.
-Fernie boasts small town charm and big mountain adventure – a huge network of trails are offered as well as a bike park and zipline.

-Drive to Kimberley, BC, approximately 2 hours.
+Drive to Kimberley, BC, approximately 30 minutes.

 This brewery is putting in extra hours to produce its quality, time-themed craft beer.

-The brick and stone facades of Fernie’s historic downtown are nestled below the jagged peaks of the Lizard Range.
-Take a stroll up to Matheson Falls – it’s a short 20-minute jaunt alongside the creek and a wonderful outing.
 Enjoy a ride on Kimberley’s Underground Mining Railway through the Mark Creek Valley and check out the theatre, mining school house and powerhouse.

-Drive to Golden, BC, approximately 90 minutes.
+Drive to Golden, BC, approximately 2.5 hours.